 - In a small bowl, stir together paprika, brown sugar, chile powder, garlic powder, mustard, cumin, 1 tablespoon salt, and 1 teaspoon pepper.

-- Rinse ribs under cold running water and pat dry with paper towels.
-Generously season all over with spice mixture, massaging it in well.
+- Generously season the ribs all over with spice mixture, massaging it in well.
 Cover and refrigerate overnight.

 - Preheat oven to 350°F (180°C).